-- The inputs (build year, square footage, bedrooms, bathrooms), in the language or machine learning, are known as features. - The outputs (price), in the language of machine learning, is known as the label or target.
+- The inputs (build year, square footage, bedrooms, bathrooms), in the language of machine learning, are known as features. - The outputs (price), in the language of machine learning, are known as the labels or targets.

-In the example above, there are four rows of labelled data (think of that as historic data) and one row of unlabeled data (think of that as the thing we're trying to predict).
+In the example above, there are four rows of labelled data (think of that as historical data) and one row of unlabeled data (think of that as the thing we're trying to predict).
 The fundamental challenge of machine learning is as follows:

-Given labelled data, allow the machine to learn the relationship between features and labels, such that it's able to predict the label for future data.
+Given labelled data, allow the machine to learn the relationship between features and labels such that it's able to predict the label for future data.